azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/FeaturesInCMET.md

 Once Bulk Edit Feature is enabled, follow below steps to add custom tag(s) for set of controls.

 1. Open AzTS UI in new browser window.
-2. Open CMET editor (for this user will require editor permission over CMET, if you don’t have permission, please follow steps mentioned [here](../Extending%20AzTS/Prerequisites.md#access-to-cmet-control-metadata-editor-tool)).
+2. Open CMET editor (To open the CMET editor, you need to have editor permissions.
+If you don't have the required permission, please follow the steps mentioned [here](../Extending%20AzTS/Prerequisites.md#access-to-cmet-control-metadata-editor-tool)).

 ![Resources](../../Images/06_BulkEdit_OpenCMET.png)